relgert/laravel-twitter-clone/README.md

 npm install && npm run dev
 ```

-4. Copy the `.env.example` file to `.env` and configure your environment variables, including database connection details.
+4. Copy the `.env.example` file to `.env` and configure your environment variables, including database connection details and pusher credentials

+--

 5. Generate a new application key: